The Truth About Pre-Pregnancy Detoxes

 - Go for a walk

 - Practice meditation

 Decrease Your Toxic Load

-Put in less crap.
+Aim to reduce the amount of "toxins" you're exposed to.
 Simple as that.
 Well, almost as simple that.
 The truth is there are some things we simply can't get away from without living in a bubble (and who knows what that bubble would be made of anyway.)

 The goal here is not to be "perfect" or become fearful of every chemical.
 The goal is to take steps to reduce your exposure where and when possible.